The Double Life of Veronique: Critical response

 In 2009, Ebert added The Double Life of Veronique to his Great Movies list.
 Krzysztof Kieślowski's Dekalog and The Three Colours Trilogy are also on the list.

-In his review for Empire Online, David Parkinson called it "a film of great fragility and beauty, with the delicacy of the puppet theatre."
+In his review for Empire magazine, David Parkinson called it "a film of great fragility and beauty, with the delicacy of the puppet theatre."
 He thought the film was "divinely photographed" by Slawomir Idziak, and praised Irène Jacob's performance as "simply sublime and thoroughly merited the Best Actress prize at Cannes."
-Parkinson saw the film as "compelling, challenging and irresistibly beautiful" and a "metaphysical masterpiece."
+Parkinson viewed the film as "compelling, challenging and irresistibly beautiful" and a "metaphysical masterpiece."

-At the All Movie web site, the film received a 4-star rating (out of 5) plus "High Artistic Quality" citation.
-At About.com, which specializes in DVD reviews, the film received 5 stars (out of 5) in their critical review.
-At BBC, the film received 3 stars (out of 5).
+Elbert Ventura of AllMovie rated the film four out of five stars, calling it Kieślowski's "most ravishing film" and writing, "With its oblique story line, cryptic rhyming patterns, and focus on mood and tone, this elusive movie is more poem than narrative."
+In a five-star review of the DVD release of The Double Life of Veronique, Ivana Redwine of About.com described the film as "[c]aptivating" and "mesmerizing", while praising Jacob's performance as "superb".
+At BBC, Matthew Leyland gave the film three stars out of five and wrote, "It's a ravishingly pretty piece, but it may tax viewers searching for answers that remain out of reach."
 Peter Bradshaw of The Guardian gave the film five stars out of five.

-On the aggregate reviewer website Rotten Tomatoes, the film received an 84% positive rating from critics based on 31 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 36 reviews, with an average rating of 7.7/10.